matiarti/instacione/docs/setup/FIXED_STATUS.md

 ## 🎉 **Success!**

-Your **Parcin** parking hub MVP is now fully functional and ready for development!
+Your **Instacione** parking hub MVP is now fully functional and ready for development!
 All errors have been resolved and the project is building and running successfully.

 The foundation is solid and ready for Sprint 2 implementation! 🚗✨